TotallyNotNero/totallynotnero/README.md

 --> **Storm Developmentz Contributor**

 I am a developer for Storm Developmentz, a group of developers who focus on providing high quality, customizable, efficient, and reliable Discord bots.
 Our first public project is StormBeatz, the best music bot for Discord.
-With over 10,000 servers and a 99.9% uptime, this bot can suit your music craving needs!
+With over 11,000 servers and a 99.9% uptime, this bot can suit your music craving needs!

---> **FaceLab**

-Currently developing FaceLab with a friend, a facial recognition platform.

 --> **iHack**